COM1000 Introduction to Communication (3)

 COM2440 Writing for the Media (3)

-Produces the campus newspaper, The Argonaut, and its website, www.theargonaut.net, which provide hands-on instruction in all aspects of news production including news, editorial and feature writing, editing, headline writing, layout, design, photography and advertising design and sales.
+Produces the campus newspaper, The Argonaut, and its website, http://theargonaut.net, which provides hands-on instruction in all aspects of news production, including news, editorial and feature writing, editing, headline writing, layout, design, photography, and advertising design and sales.
 The work required for upper-division credit will differ in both quantity and quality from that required for lower-division credit.
 May be repeated for credit.
-Three units fulfills Core Curriculum Upper Division Writing requirement.
+Three units Fulfills General Education Upper Division Writing requirement.

-Focuses on writing as a tool for developing effective media relations through press releases, press kits, newsletters, direct mail, flyers, and crisis management.
+Focuses on writing as a tool for developing effective messages tailored to multiple audiences through news releases, media kits, opinion pieces, public service announcements, newsletters, flyers, and others.

 COM2981 Communication Seminar (BA Capstone) (3)